-- Veterans of the United States armed forces should submit discharge papers (Form DD 214).
+Veterans of the United States Armed Forces should submit discharge papers (Form DD 214).
 This should include descriptions of the types of training you received while in the service.
 Such training, in some cases, may count as credit transferable to Cal State LA.
-Veterans and active-duty military personnel also must be sure to include any military transcripts (e.g., AARTS and SMART) displaying additional course work that may be transferable.
+Veterans and active-duty military personnel also must be sure to include any military transcripts (e.g., AARTS and SMART) displaying additional coursework that may be transferable.

 Cal State LA uses email as the official means of communication with applicants.
+Initial admission communications are sent to the email reported in the Cal State Apply application.
 Applicants are required to maintain a current email address on file with the University, and to check their email regularly.
-You may update your email address at any time by visiting your Golden Eagle Territory (GET) Self-Service Student Center.

 What if I am not offered admission to Cal State LA?

 In addition to applying to Cal State LA, we hope you have considered applying to one or two other colleges so that you will have alternatives in the event that you are not offered admission.
-If you are interested in pursuing another CSU as your backup, please submit a separate application with that campus during the initial filing period as many campuses have early application deadlines.

 Can I appeal my admission decision?

-Appeals must be submitted in writing within 15 days of the date on the denial notification and must include a basis for the appeal, and supporting documentation.
-We will notify you by email within 4 to 6 weeks, with a response to your appeal request.
-Only one appeal may be submitted for an academic term so the packet must be clear and compelling when submitted.
-For additional information, review the Appeal Process.
+If you believe you are eligible for Cal State LA admission, you may appeal our decision.
+Appeals must be submitted in writing within 15 days of the date of the denial notification and must include a basis for the appeal and supporting academic records.
+We will respond via email to your appeal request within four to six weeks.
+Only one appeal may be submitted for an academic term.
+For more information, visit the Admission Appeals webpage.

 Here are some important items to consider if you are offered admission and decide to attend Cal State LA: